MaureenLLDP/An-Empirical-Study-on-Deep-Learning-Based-Line-Level-Software-Defect-Prediction/README.md

 ## DeepLineDP
 ### Datasets
-The datasets is stored in [Dataset](line-level-defect-prediction/Dataset).
-They are obtained from Wattanakriengkrai et. al. The datasets contain 32 software releases across 9 software projects.
+The datasets are stored in [Dataset](line-level-defect-prediction/Dataset).
+They are collected by Wattanakriengkrai et. al. The datasets contain 32 software releases across 9 software projects.
 The datasets that we used in our experiment can be found [here](https://github.com/awsm-research/line-level-defect-prediction.git).
 When reproducing the experiments for the eight models, please move or copy the data to the correct location as required by each model's structure.

 ### Environment Setup
 Make sure R is upgraded to version 4.* or above, and CMake is upgraded to 3.15+.